By providing team features such as project collaborators or notifications, SymfonyInsight is well suited to development teams.

 Note

-The collaborators feature is only available on Business plans (Pro, Enterprise, and Premium).
+The collaborators feature is only available on the Team plan.
 You can manage your current plan on your account page.

 To grant access to collaborators, click on a project and click on "Edit project".
 In this page, you will be able to add collaborators by using their SymfonyConnect username.